-In a previous pre-registered study (Abraham et al., 2017), we examined the effects narratives accompanying unconditional cash transfers on self-concept and economic behavior through a lab-in-the-field experiment with low income participants in Nairobi, Kenya.
+In a previous pre-registered study (Abraham et al., 2017), we examined the effects of narratives accompanying unconditional cash transfers on self-concept and economic behavior through a lab-in-the-field experiment with low income participants in Nairobi, Kenya.
 We randomized whether participants were told the cash was intended for 1) poverty alleviation, 2) individual empowerment, or 3) community empowerment.
 To complement our study on recipient behavior, we now explore donor behavior among the same frames we used in Kenya.
-Participants are asked to read a short description of a charitable organization.
-Holding some basic facts about the treatment constant, we randomly vary the description of organization to align with our previous study.
-If donor support is lowest for the worst performing treatments in our Kenyan study, this adds strength to the effectiveness of the frame across both eliciting support and recipient behavior.
+Participants are asked to read a short description of a charitable organization from our previous study.
+If donor support is lowest for the worst performing treatments in our Kenyan study, this adds strength to the effectiveness of the frame for both eliciting support and impacting recipient behavior.
 If donors prefer treatments that perform more poorly among recipients, it presents a policy paradox, whereby frames that maximize donation have deleterious effects on the respondents they were intended to help.